 Before we talk about the tactics to open cold calls, let’s take a step back and create more clarity around what the goal is at that moment.
-When the prospect first answers the phone, the goal is not to sell the product – it is to simply establish the call and buy a short window of time.
+When the prospect first answers the phone, the goal is not to sell the product – it is simply to establish the call and buy a short window of time.

 I recommend one of the first things you do when opening the cold call is to try to confirm that the prospect is available for your call.
 This is a fairly debatable topic in that many salespeople believe that if you try to confirm that the prospect is available, you are inviting an objection and giving the prospect the opportunity to get rid of you.